We are seeing clients, wearing masks & can accommodate your social distance request.

 Kindred Spirits and Dr. Barrett know that saying goodbye to your beloved and cherished pet is a difficult decision.
 These beautiful souls provide unconditional love and companionship and their time with us can be too short.
 If you are unsure if it is time for humane euthanasia or want to discuss other options, Dr. Barrett can perform a Quality of Life Assessment to help guide your decision.
 If you and your family are ready for euthanasia, Kindred Spirits provides the opportunity for a quiet, peaceful experience to say goodbye in a private and comfortable setting; away from the busy, noisy, and stressful veterinary clinic.
 Your pet will be in familiar surroundings with their favorite bed or toys with normal smells and less anxiety.
 You can avoid the stress and difficulty of transporting your loved one to a clinic.
 Your other pets can be present to help them understand and grieve the loss of their friend.
 Dr. Barrett will move at a pace that is comfortable for you and your family, you can remain with your pet throughout the entire process, and she will make it personalized for your religious or cultural needs as much as possible.

 Dr. Barrett will come to your home to meet you, your family, and your pet.
 She will explain the euthanasia process, discuss the aftercare options for your pet' s remains and complete some minimal paperwork.
-Dr. Barrett will then give your pet sedation to allow them time to fall asleep gradually before the last injection is given.
+Dr. Barrett will then give your pet sedation to allow them time to fall asleep gradually before the euthanasia injection is given.
 Once your pet has peacefully passed away, Dr. Barrett will give you time to spend with your loved one.
 If you are electing Aquamation with us, she will respectfully take your pet with her and the remains will be ready in 1-2 weeks if individual Aquamation is selected.